Smith College Deadlines

 Simply apply the next function deadline to the applicable date for the schedule you are using as a guide to keep yourself on track.

-1st deadline is in three parts: a, b & c.
+1st deadline is in four parts: a, b, c & d.
 The first part is the deadline date for the Enquiry Answers.
+The second part is Preparations for becoming a competitive candidate.
 The remaining two parts concern the Registration form, culminating when the fully completed Registration for admission consideration into the Smith Campus Fellowships Program must be submitted to the FPA (Fulbright Program Advisor: at Smith, this is the Fellowships Adviser, Donald Andrew, Class Deans' Office).

 Admission into the program depends on the feasibility of the project/assignment proposed in the Registration and on the viability of the candidacy (such as: Does the applicant speak the host-country language well enough to be able to conduct her project?).